Liturgy Hours

 Sunday school immediately after communion in church hall.

-Confession One-half hour before Liturgy when a priest is serving.
+Confession - Before and after and service when a priest is serving.

 An Invitation to All: